 Blooming succulent grown in gritty mix for cactus

 Yes, you’re already done!

-Once your mix is complete, you can pot your plants up just like you normally would.
-The only change that may take time to get used to is that you can’t pack down the soil as tightly.
+Once your mix is complete, you can pot your cactus plants up just like you normally would.
+The only change that may take time to get used to is that you can’t pack down the garden soil mix as tightly.
 Your plants might wobble a bit until their roots are established in their new home.

 I’ve especially had this problem with cuttings or plants with small root systems.
 I use wooden barbecue skewers to hold them upright until they can stand by themselves, but in the past, I’ve gotten creative with household items like pens or even paintbrushes.
 Use whatever works!